-The decision should be confirmed in writing within seven working days together with details of any action to be taken.
+The decision should be confirmed in writing within 20 working days together with details of any action to be taken.
+In exceptional cases the 20 working days timescale may have to be extended.
+If this is the case, the complainant will be informed).